Open Access Policy

 European Review for Medical and Pharmacological Sciences adopts a single-blind peer review.
 Reviewers are anonymous unless they want to identify themselves by including their names in the review on our submission system.
 Selected reviewers need to declare the absence of a conflict of interest in order to proceed with the review process.

-All contributions are initially handled by the Editor-in-Chief (EiC), who, together with Associate Editors (AE) and the Editorial Team, make the initial evaluation of the manuscript by verifying whether it falls within the aims and scope of the journal and adheres to journal guidelines and policies.
-Following this, the manuscript may proceed to peer review or be rejected.
-Papers deemed weak or unsuitable by the editors are promptly rejected without external review.
-However, these decisions may be informed by informal input from specialists in the field.
 After this step, the EiC or an AE assigns the manuscript to 2 or 3 reviewers, among the editorial board members or external reviewers who are expert in the field.
 To be selected, reviewers must not have published papers in the last 5 years with none of the authors of the manuscript, must belong to different institutions from authors and must not have any personal or financial conflict of interest with the authors or the content of the manuscript.
-Reviewer selection is critical to the publication process, and we base our choice on many factors, including expertise, reputation, specific recommendations and our own previous experience of a reviewer’s characteristics.
+Reviewer selection is critical to the publication process, and we base our choice on many factors, including expertise, reputation, specific recommendations.
 Reviewers should bear in mind that these messages contain confidential information, which should be treated as such.
 Authors may suggest independent reviewers, but the journal will only consider these suggestions upon verifying the reviewers’ identity and expertise and ensuring no conflicts of interest exist between the authors and the proposed reviewers.
-Following the recommendations from the reviewers, the EiC, or an AE, will evaluate them and have final authority on acceptance, revision or rejection.
-In the final decision, the EiC evaluates the strength of the arguments raised by each reviewer and by the authors, and may also consider other information not available to either party.
-The journal may return to reviewers for further advice, particularly in cases where they disagree with each other or where the authors believe they have been misunderstood on points of fact.
-We take reviewers’ criticisms seriously; in particular, we are very reluctant to disregard technical criticisms.
-In cases where one reviewer alone opposes publication, we may consult the other reviewers as to whether she/he is applying an unduly critical standard.

-Following the reviewers’ evaluations, the Editors deliberate on various options.
-They may opt to accept the submission, either with or without requiring revisions.
+Following the reviewers’ report, the EiC, or an AE, makes a decision on the submitted article by considering the strength of the arguments raised by each reviewer.
+They may opt to accept the submission either with or without requiring revisions.
 Alternatively, they might suggest revisions to the authors, indicating specific areas for improvement before a final decision is made.
 In some cases, a rejection may be warranted, but with guidance for the authors on how further work could potentially justify a resubmission.
 Manuscripts may be rejected outright, typically due to limited relevance to the specialist audience, lack of originality, insufficient advancement in concepts, or significant technical or interpretational flaws.
+The EiC solely has final authority on acceptance, revision, or rejection.

 Authors’ Appeals